andreasthoelke/dotvim/help.md

 CocList extensions
-extensions are installed here: ~/.config/coc/extensions/node_modules/ note ~/.config/coc/
+extensions are installed here: ~/.config/coc/extensions/node_modules/ note ~/.config/coc/ call CocAction('toggleExtension', 'browser')
+CocList extensions
+and then <tab> on browser, then 'd' for disable

 CocList marketplace - search and install extensions. or use:
 CocInstall coc-jedi - install an extension